-What is the Mystery Meat in Nissin Cup Noodles Made From?
+What is “Mystery Meat” in Nissin Cup Noodles?

-Then, what is the mystery meat in Nissin Cup Noodles made from?
-This had been a mystery for 46 years since the first flavor “Shoyu (soy sauce)” went on the market in 1971.
+The ingredients used in Nazo Niku had been a mystery for 46 years since the first flavor Shoyu (soy sauce) went on the market in 1971.

 The Secret Ingredients

-In 2016, in commemoration of the Cup Noodle series’ 45th anniversary, Nissin released the Nissin Cup Noodle Big instant ramen shown above.
+In 2016, in commemoration of the Cup Noodle line’s 45th anniversary, Nissin released the Nissin Cup Noodle Big instant ramen shown above.

-Subsequently, on September 13, 2017, Nissin unveiled the secret ingredient of the mystery meat cube “Nazo Niku (謎肉)” for the first time, which became a topic of conversation in Japan.
-According to that,
+Subsequently, on September 13, 2017, Nissin finally unveiled the secret ingredients of Nazo Niku for the first time, which became a hot topic in Japan.